- We strive to provide complete care for our patients. Learn more about all the services we provide.

 - Monitor your pet well and keep good notes.
 This is essential.
 The treatment decisions made at each appointment and, therefore, our degree of success depends on this.

-- Help coordinate treatment between your local/conventional veterinarian and us openly and honestly.
-We look forward to working with your local veterinarian.
+- Help coordinate treatment between your local/conventional veterinarian and me.
+I look forward to working with your local veterinarian.
 We must all work as a team for the good of your loved one.
 After all, medicine is a service profession.
 We are all here to serve you and your pet.

-- While we strongly encourage you to actively participate in the decisions in your pet's case, please do not administer nor discontinue any medications or supplements without consulting us first.
+- While I strongly encourage you to actively participate in the decisions in your pet's case, please do not administer nor discontinue any medications or supplements without consulting me first.
 This includes all services offered by your local/conventional veterinarian for routine matters and emergencies.
 This greatly helps to avoid problematic complications.
-We say this not to discourage you, but to invite you to use our experience in coordinating the use of other modalities with homeopathy correctly, effectively and safely.
-Again, we eagerly welcome input from you and your local/conventional veterinarian.
-To help insure a smooth case, just consult us first.
+I say this not to discourage you, but to invite you to use our experience in coordinating the use of other modalities with homeopathy correctly, effectively and safely.
+Again, I eagerly welcome input from you and your local/conventional veterinarian.
+To help insure a smooth case, just consult me first.

 For your first appointment it is most helpful to have the following information:

-- A brief record from a recent veterinary exam indicating a diagnosis.
-Ten pages max.
+- Any medical records, esp from a recent veterinary exam indicating a diagnosis.

 - Any recent test results.

 - A photo of you and your pet.
-These photos are kept with the medical record and I look at them with every appointment.
+Please!
+These photos are kept with the medical record and I love looking at them with every appointment.

-- A list of all medications and supplements currently being used.
-Include their dosages.
+- A list of all medications and supplements currently being used, including their dosages.
 If you have an in-house appointment, bring the list and the meds/supplements themselves.